vnaruvan/elastic-face-recognition/README.md

 ## Runnable Path

 LocalStack is the supported demo.
-AWS resources no longer exist.
+AWS resources no longer exist due to cost.

 ```bash
 cp .env.example .env